MU puzzle

 The MU puzzle is a puzzle stated by Douglas Hofstadter and found in Gödel, Escher, Bach involving a simple formal system called "MIU".
-Hofstadter's motivation is to contrast reasoning within a formal system (ie., deriving theorems) against reasoning about the formal system itself.
+Hofstadter's motivation is to contrast reasoning within a formal system (i.e., deriving theorems) against reasoning about the formal system itself.
 MIU is an example of a Post canonical system and can be reformulated as a string rewriting system.

 The puzzle

 Suppose there are the symbols M, I, and U which can be combined to produce strings of symbols.
 The MU puzzle asks one to start with the "axiomatic" string MI and transform it into the string MU using in each step one of the following transformation rules: